mortizm1988/mortizm1988.github.io/_pages/about.md

 - May 2023: Selected to present at the Finance Symposium (Greece), my recent work on tax havens and offshore finance.

 ## 📎 Working Paper
-- [Understanding the Effect of the Financial Reporting Environment on Internal Financing: Evidence from Cash Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4096239) (R&R)(with Francisco Urzúa).
+- [Understanding the Effect of the Financial Reporting Environment on Internal Financing: Evidence from Cash Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4096239)(with Francisco Urzúa). _R&R_.
-- Political Business Families (R&R)(with Patricio Duran and Michael Carney).
+- Political Business Families (with Patricio Duran and Michael Carney). _R&R_.

 ## 🛠️ Work in Progress
 - Private Firms and Offshore Vehicles (first draft soon) (with Juan Imbet).